Lisa Joy Teasdale | Canberra Life Celebrant

 Australian Capital Territory

-- Obligation-free chat in person or by phone
+- Obligation-free chat

 - Quality PA system and stand for music and microphone